codeequity/codeEquity/docs/ceManual.md

 you start creating and manipulating PEQ issues in your project board, CE Server will create the two reserved columns **Pending PEQ Approval** and **Accrued** as needed.
 CodeEquity projects also support a hierarchical project structure, which can make organization and reporting more cohesive.
+(XXX revisit XXX)

-The GarlicBeer repo so far has no issues, and no linked project boards.
+The GarlicBeer repo so far has no issues, and no related project boards.
 Connie decides to adopt CodeEquity's recommended hierarchical layout as a starting point.
 In this approach, a user creates several GitHub projects to help organize tasks in the GarlicBeer CodeEquity project.
-The top level project is named `Master` (see [config.js](webServer/config.js) to modify names) by default.
-The child projects are named after the cards in the columns of the `Master` project.
-In CE Flutter, PEQs for contributors and the overall venture can be grouped and summarized by columns in the `Master` project.
+The top level project is named `Modules` (see [config.js](webServer/config.js) to modify names) by default.
+The child projects are named after the cards in the columns of the `Modules` project.
+In CE Flutter, PEQs for contributors and the overall venture can be grouped and summarized by columns in the `Modules` project.

-Connie creates one column in `Master` for `Software Contributions`, one for `Business Operations`, and a third for `Unallocated`.
+Connie creates one column in `Modules` for `Software Contributions`, one for `Business Operations`, and a third for `Unallocated`.
 The `Unallocated` column is a handy way to inform CodeEquity that all unallocated equity should be summarized as a sibling of the software and bus-ops columns.

+(XXX revisit XXX) images have master not modules

 <p float="left">
   <img src="images/garlicBeer0.png" />
 </p>

-In the **Software Contributions** column for `Master`, Connie decides to start with very broad categories, each of which will be a project in its own right: *Front End*, *Back End* and another *Unallocated* card that serves as a placeholder for provisional equity for other work down the road.
-Unallocated cards in `Master` should not be matched with a related project.
+In the **Software Contributions** column for `Modules`, Connie decides to start with very broad categories, each of which will be a GitHub project in its own right: *Front End*, *Back End* and another *Unallocated* card that serves as a placeholder for provisional equity for other work in **Software Contributions** down the road.
+Unallocated cards in `Modules` should not be matched with a related project.
-Each of these cards actually represent issues that are members of the `Master` project.
+As a side note, remember that CE Server enforces a 1:1 mapping between issues and cards.
+As a consequence, each of these cards are based on actual issues that are members of the `Modules` project.

 Connie starts by creating an allocation label in GitHub's label interface.
-Connie gives the new label the name "2,000,000 AllocPEQ" XXX CONFIRM XXX and creates the label.
+Connie gives the new label the name "2M AllocPEQ" and creates the label.
 When creating labels, CE Server looks for any label name matching a digit followed by "AllocPEQ" or "PEQ", then reworks the label into a proper CodeEquity label for future use.
+CE Server accepts numbers with or without commas, and "k" or "M" shortcuts to represent numbers.
+For example these are all accepted: "1,000 PEQ", or "1000 PEQ", or "1k PEQ".
-Connie then creates a new *Back End* issue, assignes the new label, and adds the issue to the **Software Contributions** column of the `Master` project.
+Connie then creates a new *Back End* issue, assignes the new label, and adds the issue to the **Software Contributions** column of the `Modules` project.

 When building the label, Connie types:

+(XXX revisit XXX) now wrong
 <p float="left">
   <img src="images/garlicBeer1Pre.png" />
 </p>